In this article, we’re going to give you an overview of Hull York Medical School and the medicine courses it offers which require UCAT for admission.

 IB (International Baccalaureate for International students):

-- A minimum of 36 points overall is required.
+- A minimum of 36 points overall with 665 at HL

-- Applicants must be achieving AAA at A-Level within a two-year period of study.
+- AAA at A-Level within a two-year period of study

 - NOTE: Resit applications are accepted ONLY if the applicant initially achieved an overall score of 31, which includes at least 555 at Higher Level, in the first sitting.

-- A-Level Biology and Chemistry, with a pass in the science practicals
+- Note: A pass in the science practicals is necessary

 - NOTE: Resit applications are allowed ONLY if the applicant achieved at least a BBB in the first sitting and is taking one extra year to achieve AAA.

-- Acceptance into the program is based on student’s meeting the minimum academic results, UCAT results, and their interview.
+Acceptance into the program is based on student’s meeting the minimum academic results (including GCSE), UCAT results, and their interview.

 - Applicants must achieve a Band 1, 2 or 3 in the Situational Judgement Test part of the UCAT.